 MAMO: Le Corbu’s ‘Park in the Sky’ open 12 June

 Frank Lloyd Wright Homes on Screen

 Iconic Houses in the media

 Renato Anelli on Lina Bo Bardi’s Casa de Vidro

 Architect, planner and historian Renato Anelli is a board member of the Lina Bo Bardi Institute.
 He is currently overseeing the conservation management plan for her Casa de Vidro, as part of the Getty Foundation’s Keeping It Modern initiative.
-Renato will be a speaker at our upcoming Fifth International Iconic Houses Conference in New Canaan 15-18 May 2018.
+Renato was a speaker at our Fifth International Iconic Houses Conference in New Canaan 15-18 May 2018.
 His lecture can be watched in the (below) link.

 What does the Getty conservation initiative, Keeping it Modern, mean to the Casa de Vidro?

 It enables us to plan ahead in a comprehensive way, by providing us with a new methodology.
 It’s a timely step.
 The institute that runs the house started off with a good endowment.
 That has now run out and the conditions surrounding conservation have changed.
 The program has allowed us to draw up a holistic plan, ranging from preservation to financial sustainability.

 The plan is for Casa de Vidro to become a house museum.
 What progress have you made with that?

 We’ve made it much easier to visit.
 Previously, you could only visit by appointment, but since last year we’re open to the public three days a week.
 We’ve been surprised by the visitor numbers – 900 a month, and that’s before we’ve done any publicity.
 Obviously, this will positively impact our budget.